Breastfeeding Myths Debunked

 Breastfeeding while working does require some preparation and a discussion with your employer, but employers are required to allow nursing mothers time to pump while at work (no breastfeeding myth here) so there is no reason you can’t do both!

 In fact, some employers provide special areas reserved for moms, with their comfort in mind.
-Western Missouri Medical Center, for example, offers breastfeeding rooms throughout the medical center.
-These rooms have televisions, hookups for laptops, comfortable chairs and privacy curtains so that moms have a special place to go when they need to pump.
+Western Missouri Medical Center, for example, offers a breastfeeding room with comfortable chairs and privacy curtains so that moms have a special place to go when they need to pump.

 “If your baby feeds more often than those who are bottle fed, they must not be getting enough milk.”